mit-mc-clas12/documentation/README.md

 This is because we need the yaml file for reconstruction.

-3. Have Submit returns the farmSubmissionID so it can be picked up by the web interface, display feedback message
-4. function to return approx location of 5. and display on minimap
+4. function to return approx location of submission using ip address and display on minimap
-5. options should be separated and different for client and server, not in utils.
+5. options should be separated and different for client and server, not common in utils?
 6. show or make available options of the software versions inside the container
 7. error message if writing scard was not successful
 8. error if pool node doesn't make sense - in that case do not mark as submitted
 9. change   scripts_baseDir  = "/group/clas12/SubMit" to relative path
-10. delete run_job_text
+11. remove "#" from the scard in mysql (note: this may break things?)